Public Works and Environmental Services

 • Hair

-• Household ammonia-based cleaners, drain cleaners and most bathroom cleaners can be poured down the drain inside your home.
-NEVER pour products down storm drains.
+• Household ammonia-based cleaners, drain cleaners and most bathroom cleaners can be flushed or poured down the drain.
+NEVER pour these products down storm drains.

 Fairfax Virtual Assistant